had2020/had2020/README.md

 ---

 ## About Me 👤
 Hi, I'm Hadrian (Had2023)!
-Im a low level focued developer how loves to reinvent the wheel in Rust.
+Im a low level focued developer how loves to reinvent the wheel better in Rust.

 ## Get in Touch 📲
 Email: hadrian.lazic@gmail.com